Erlemar/dswok/Interview_preparation/ML System design.md

   - interview
   - concept
 ---
 ML System Design interview is a stage of the job [[Interview preparation|interview]] process focused on assessing a candidate's ability to design and implement machine learning systems at scale.
 It involves open-ended questions about designing ML solutions for real-world problems.
-A typical question is "Design a recommendation/fraud detection/image classification/etc system at a bank/telecom/etc".
+A typical question is "Design a [[Recommendation system|recommendation]]/fraud detection/image classification/etc system at a bank/telecom/etc".
 The expected answer includes:
 * a brief overview of the system development process at a high level
 * asking clarifying questions
 * describing every stage of the system development in detail, suggesting various approaches and explaining their trade-offs